Helping a Suicidal Teenager

 4. Don’t get into too much problem solving too soon.
 The problems have become overwhelming (or the person wouldn’t be suicidal), so you can be confident that they will defeat efforts to find quick solutions.
 You can commit to helping find solutions, but that’s going to take time.

 5. Do not fail to take care of yourself.
 Supporting a suicidal teenager, or any suicidal person for that matter, takes a lot of courage and a lot of energy.
 It can also be emotionally taxing and can stimulate difficult emotions for you.
 It’s important for you to talk with others that you trust about your experience as well as getting rest and eating well.

-6. Don’t try to help your friend on your own.
+6. Avoid trying to help your friend or family member on your own.
 Using or rapidly building a support network or web of support is extremely important.
 Two people involved is far better than one person.
 Three people is better than two people.
 Four people and a hotline is better than three people, etc.

 7. Do not blame yourself if your efforts to help are not enough to prevent a suicide.
 Do not take responsibility for making your friend well.
 You can offer a lot of support, but you can’t get better for a suicidal person.
 He or she has to make the commitment to recover.

-6. What to Do – Longer Term Actions
+6. What to Do – Six Longer Term Actions

 Getting past a crisis is only part of the journey.
-Your friend will also need to employ some longer-term strategies to manage his or her life in a healthy way.
+Your friend or family member will also need to employ some longer-term strategies to manage his or her life in a healthy way.
 You can support them (and they will need support) by simply staying connected and helping them implement the healthy strategies.
-Those strategies – from the section devoted to teenagers feeling suicidal – are the following:

-1. Build – and use – your support network – may include new people or groups
+Action #1.
+Build and use your support network – may include new people or groups

-Go to the section for teenagers who are feeling suicidal for more details on these longer-term actions.
+Note.
+Go to the Specials section for teenagers who are feeling suicidal for more details on these longer-term actions.